mongodb/docs/source/includes/api/list-tables/alerts/response-elements.rst

    * - | ``acknowledged``
        | ``Until``
      - string
-     - |Epoch-time| until which the alert has been acknowledged.
+     - |iso8601-time| until which the alert has been acknowledged.

        |mms| returns this value if the alert has been acknowledged.